alyosha/echobot/README.md

 11. In order to respond to RTM message events, `echobot` requires the `BOT_ID` environment variable to be set.
 Any messages received before the `BOT_ID` is configured will be dumped in the logs, so mention the bot and check your log output to obtain the bot's ID.
 12. Set the bot's ID as an environment variable.

 You're done!
 The bot is now installed to your workplace and capable of responding to any mentions from channels you invite it to.
-Build on/change the existing response logic to create your own personal interactive message flow.

 If you need to persist data between requests, consider using a simple key-value cache such as https://github.com/patrickmn/go-cache and using the message timestamp as a key.